 Usage: QT_WRAP_CPP(resultingLibraryName DestName SourceLists ...)
 Produce moc files for all the .h file listed in the SourceLists.
-The moc files will be added to the library using the DestName source list. - QT_WRAP_UI Create QT user interfaces Wrappers.
+The moc files will be added to the library using the DestName source list.

+- QT_WRAP_UI Create QT user interfaces Wrappers.
 Usage: QT_WRAP_UI(resultingLibraryName HeadersDestName SourcesDestName SourceLists ...)
 Produce .h and .cxx files for all the .ui file listed in the SourceLists.
 The .h files will be added to the library using the HeadersDestName source list.
-The .cxx files will be added to the library using the SourcesDestName source list.
+The .cxx files will be added to the library using the SourcesDestName source list. - REMOVE Remove a value from a CMAKE variable Usage: REMOVE(VAR VALUE VALUE ...)
+Removes VALUE from the CMAke variable VAR.
+This is typically used to remove entries from a vector (e.g. semicolon separated list).
+VALUE is expanded. - SET Set a CMAKE variable to a value

-- SET Set a CMAKE variable to a value Usage: SET(VAR [VALUE] [CACHE TYPE DOCSTRING]) Within CMAKE sets VAR to the value VALUE.
+Usage: SET(VAR [VALUE] [CACHE TYPE DOCSTRING]) Within CMAKE sets VAR to the value VALUE.
 VALUE is expanded before VAR is set to it.
 If CACHE is present, then the VAR is put in the cache.
 TYPE and DOCSTRING are required.
 If TYPE is INTERNAL, then the VALUE is Always written into the cache, replacing any values existing in the cache.
-If it is not a CACHE VAR, then this always writes into the current makefile. - SITE_NAME Set a CMAKE variable to the name of this computer.
-Usage: SITE_NAME(NAME) Within CMAKE sets NAME to the host name of the computer. - SOURCE_FILES Add a list of source files, associate them with a NAME.
-Usage: SOURCE_FILES(NAME file1 file2 ...) - SOURCE_FILES_REMOVE Remove a list of source files associated with NAME.
-Usage: SOURCE_FILES_REMOVE(NAME file1 file2 ...) - SOURCE_GROUP Define a grouping for sources in the makefile.
-Usage: SOURCE_GROUP(name regex) Defines a new source group.
-Any file whose name matches the regular expression will be placed in this group.
-The LAST regular expression of all defined SOURCE_GROUPs that matches the file will be selected. - SUBDIRS Add a list of subdirectories to the build.
+If it is not a CACHE VAR, then this always writes into the current makefile.
+An optional syntax is SET(VAR VALUE1 ...
+VALUEN).
+In this case VAR is set to a ; separated list of values.

+• SUBDIRS - Add a list of subdirectories to the build.

 Usage: SUBDIRS(dir1 dir2 ...)
 Add a list of subdirectories to the build.
-This will cause any CMakeLists.txt files in the sub directories to be processed by CMake. - SUBDIR_DEPENDS Legacy command.
+This will cause any CMakeLists.txt files in the sub directories to be processed by CMake.

+• SUBDIR_DEPENDS - Legacy command.
 Does nothing.

 Usage: SUBDIR_DEPENDS(subdir dep1 dep2 ...)
 Does not do anything.
 This command used to help projects order parallel builds correctly.
-This functionality is now automatic. - TARGET_LINK_LIBRARIES Specify a list of libraries to be linked into executables or shared objects.
+This functionality is now automatic.

+• TARGET_LINK_LIBRARIES - Specify a list of libraries to be linked into executables or shared objects.

 Usage: TARGET_LINK_LIBRARIES(target library1 library2 ...)
-Specify a list of libraries to be linked into the specified target The debug and optimized strings may be used to indicate that the next library listed is to be used only for that specific type of build - USE_MANGLED_MESA Create copies of mesa headers for use in combination with system gl.
-Usage: USE_MANGLED_MESA("path to mesa includes, should contain gl_mangle.h" "directory for output") - UTILITY_SOURCE Specify the source tree of a third-party utility.
+Specify a list of libraries to be linked into the specified target The debug and optimized strings may be used to indicate that the next library listed is to be used only for that specific type of build

+• USE_MANGLED_MESA - Create copies of mesa headers for use in combination with system gl.

+Usage: USE_MANGLED_MESA(PATH_TO_MESA OUTPUT_DIRECTORY) The path to mesa includes, should contain gl_mangle.h.

+- UTILITY_SOURCE Specify the source tree of a third-party utility.
 Usage: UTILITY_SOURCE(cache_entry executable_name path_to_source [file1 file2 ...])
 When a third-party utility's source is included in the distribution, this command specifies its location and name.
 The cache entry will not be set unless the path_to_source and all listed files exist.
-It is assumed that the source tree of the utility will have been built before it is needed.

-- VARIABLE_REQUIRES Display an error message .
+It is assumed that the source tree of the utility will have been built before it is needed. - VARIABLE_REQUIRES Display an error message .